Tubi TV is an American-based free streaming service that is trying to compete with industry giants Netflix and Hulu.

 What Is Tubi TV?

 Founded in 2014 and headquartered in San Francisco, the United States-based company also services Canada and Australia.
-Per an August 2019 report from Variety, Tubi has surpassed 20 million monthly active users.
-That number reportedly places Tubi among the largest independently-owned streaming companies in the United States.
+In 2020, it was announced that FOX acquired Tubi for $440 million.
+Per a report from the Los Angeles Times, Tubi had approximately 25 million monthly active users at the time of the acquisition.

 How to Watch Tubi TV